wei-song1/tp/docs/UserGuide.md

 * When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.
-* For the optional fields of company, job, stock platform and networth, you can remove the existing value by typing their prefix followed with a delete.

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
-*  `edit 2 j/delete c/LittleStartUp s/delete $/delete` Edits the job of the 2nd person to be `LittleStartUp` and clears the existing job, stock platform and networth.

-### <span id="locating-persons-by-tag">Locating persons by tag: `tag`</span>

-Finds persons whose tags contain any of the given

 ### <span id="locating-persons-by-name">Locating persons by name: `find`</span>